Set up data sources for SQL Reporting reports

 A single report can use SQL Database data from multiple data centers as long as the data is contained by a report object.
 For example, a single report might have two tables.
 One table shows data from one data center; the second table shows data from another data center.
 Neither SQL Reporting nor Reporting Services provide data integration from multiple sources at the object level.
 If you want to join data from multiple sources, you must integrate the data before providing it to the report.

 In This Section

 If the ability to preview reports in Report Designer in SQL Server Data Tools is a business requirement, you must add the IP address of the client computer to the firewall exception list for each database that is a report data source.
 You can edit the firewall configuration to allow access to server.
-The allowed services option for Windows Azure Services is enabled by default.
+The allowed services option for Azure Services is enabled by default.
 You need only turn it on, if it was explicitly turned off earlier.

 Using reporting features such as shared data sources or shared data sets simplify credential management.